 The vaccine usually offers good protection against flu in the flu season it is given.
 Protection starts around two weeks after the vaccination.
 You may still get flu even after vaccination but often with milder symptoms.
 Flu vaccines do not protect against colds and other flu-like illnesses.

 Yes.
 We would highly recommend that you do.
 Flu during pregnancy can be very bad for you and your baby.
 The flu vaccine is not live and nor can it cause flu, and is therefore safe like most other inactivated vaccines for use during pregnancy.
-If you are pregnant, then your midwife will no doubt be in touch to sort this for you.
+If you are pregnant, then your midwife will no doubt be in touch to sort this out for you.

 If you are in any of the groups recommended to have a free flu vaccine, you can have it at your local Peak Pharmacy or GP practice.
 If you are not you can still receive the vaccination privately.
-Just speak to your local Peak Pharmacy for further information.
+Just speak to your local Peak Pharmacy Flu Fighters for further information.